 It is becoming increasingly popular in Canada to become self-employed.
-People choose to start their own business for many reasons.
+People choose to start their own businesses for many reasons.
 This may include gaining more control over your destiny, choosing your own hours and being able to work from home.
 If you have taken this leap into self-employment, you may be worried about your mortgage and housing options.

 In Canada, people who have their own businesses can find it tough to get the right mortgage solutions for their needs.
 Banks and other lenders are often reluctant to lend money to self-employed individuals.
 This is because their income can dramatically change each month.